symfony/symfony-docs/cookbook/configuration/override_symfony_dir.rst

 ------------------------------

-Some shared hosting require to rename the ``web`` directory to ``public_html`` and at this directory to the apache root.
+Some shared hosting require to rename the ``web`` directory to ``public_html`` and move this directory to the apache root.
 You can simply rename the directory:
 The only thing you need to check is if the path to the ``app`` directory is still right in ``app.php`` or ``app_dev.php``.
 For instance: If we move the ``web`` directory one map up we need to add ``Symfony`` (the name of your